alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 >"If you can not measure it, you can not improve it."
 Lord Kelvin

-That's basically all.
+That's basically it.
 Measurement is vital!
 It's difficult to add anything to that.

 Measurement is hard!
-Variety of versions, libraries, languages, OSes, hardware and tools only aggravate the situation.
+Variety of versions, libraries, languages, OSes, hardware, tools only aggravate the situation.

 Essentially you are interested in two levels, let's call them macro and micro.
 On macro level, metrics and macro-benchmarks help you understand how your code works in production on real data and show the real impact of changes.

-On micro level, microbenchmarks - are crucial.
+On micro level, microbenchmarks are crucial.
 They provide fast feedback and increase confidence.
 They are like unit tests where performance is a feature.
 Microbenchmarking is hard!

 [Microbenchmarking DOs & DON'Ts from Microsoft:](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/performance-guidelines.md#creating-a-microbenchmark)